mhammell-laboratory/TEsingle_benchmarking_scripts/README.md

 TODO

 ## Limitations
 This pipeline has been designed for testing a specific version of STARsolo, Cell Ranger, scTE, SoloTE and TEsingle (see versions used in the dependency section).
+Newer versions of the software may have changed parameters and output, and could lead to different results.

 ### Using accuracry calculation scripts with SLURM
 The accuracy scripts depend on several supporting code/files in the `src` subfolder.
 When submitting to SLURM, the `src` subfolder might be unlinked from the folder containing the accuracy scripts, leading to the following errors: